 “Pshaw!
-I’m off again, I can’t say it; but if this child could have got off his animal, he’d took hair and gone down the trail for Purgatoire.
+I’m off again.
+I can’t say it, but if this child could have got off his animal, he’d taken hair and gone down the trail for Purgatoire.

-“All this time the long-tailed devils was leading my animal, and me top of her, the biggest fool dug out, up the same cañon.
-The rocks on the sides was pecked smooth as a beaver-skin, ribbed with the grain, and the ground was covered with bits of cedar, like a cavayard of mules had been nipping and scattering them about.
-Overhead it was roofed, leastwise it was dark in here, and only a little light come through the holes in the rock.
-I thought I knew where we was, and eeched awfully to talk, but I sot still and didn’t ask any questions.
+“All this time, the long-tailed devils led my animal, and my top of her, the biggest fool dug out, up the same canyon.
+The rocks on the sides were pecked smooth as a beaver skin, ribbed with the grain, and the ground was covered with bits of cedar like a graveyard of mules had been nipping and scattering them about.
+Overhead, it was roofed; leastwise, it was dark in here, and only a little light came through the holes in the rock.
+I thought I knew where we were and wanted to talk, but I still didn’t ask any questions.

-“Presently we were stopped by a dead wall.
+“Presently, we were stopped by a dead wall.
 No opening anywhere.
-When the devils turned from me, I jerked my head around quick, but there was no place to get out — the wall had growed up behind us too.
-I was mad, and I wasn’t mad neither; for I expected the time had come for this child to go under.
-So I let my head fall on my breast, and I pulled the wool hat over my eyes, and thought for the last of the beaver I had trapped, and the buffalo as had taken my lead pills in their livers, and the poker and euchre I’d played at the Rendezvous at Bent’s Fort.
-I felt comfortable as eating fat cow to think I hadn’t cheated anyone.
+When the devils turned from me, I jerked my head around quickly, but there was no place to get out — the wall had grown up behind us, too.
+I was mad, and I wasn’t mad either, for I expected the time had come for this child to go under.
+So I let my head fall on my breast, and I pulled the wool hat over my eyes and thought for the last of the beaver I had trapped, and the buffalo as had taken my lead pills in their livers, and the poker and euchre I’d played at the Rendezvous at Bent’s Fort.
+I felt comfortable eating a fat cow to think I hadn’t cheated anyone.

-“All at once the cañon got bright as day.
-I looked up, and there was a room with lights and people talking and laughing, and fiddles screeching.
-Dad, and the preacher at home when I was a boy told me the fiddle was the devil’s invention; I believe it now.
+“All at once, the canyon got bright as day.
+I looked up, and there was a room with lights and people talking, laughing, and fiddles screeching.
+When I was a boy, Dad and the preacher at home told me the fiddle was the devil’s invention; I believe it now.

-“The little fellow as had hold of my animal squeaked out — ‘Get off your mule, Mr. Hatcher!’
+“The little fellow holding my animal squeaked out — ‘Get off your mule, Mr. Hatcher!’

-“‘Get off!’ said I, for I was mad as a bull pricked with Comanche lances, for his disturbing me.
+“‘Get off!’ said I, for I was mad as a bull pricked with Comanche lances for disturbing me.
 ‘Get off?
-I have been trying to, ever since I came into this infernal hole.’
+I have been trying to ever since I came into this infernal hole.’